 The disaster which then unfolded must have seemed like the final straw to John, with every piece of news further dampening his spirits.
 A string of notable desertions amongst his followers around this time was prompted by John’s increasing clashing with the barons who had remained loyal to him.

 John’s death was perhaps the best thing for his troubled kingdom.
-He was succeeded by his son Henry, who was just nine years old.
+He was succeeded by his son, the future Henry III, who was just nine years old.
 As a result, the real power lay in the hands of the Lord Protector William Marshal, and immensely capable baron who won the civil war in 1217 with victories at Lincoln and Dover, and forced the invading French to renounce their claim to the English throne.